 PARKING: There is a small gravel parking area behind the studio which can accommodate five cars.
 It can accommodate small to mid-size vehicles only so as not to block passage through the alley.
 If you don’t snag a spot in back, there is street parking on both sides of Greenwood Ave N, on N 81st Street, and on N 80th Street along St. John school.
 When you park on the street, we also ask that you park smart.
 If we all do our part, we can mitigate our parking impact on the residents of our wonderful neighborhood.
 If parking is tough and no one is behind you, you can also pull into the alley and give a shout to my office staff.
 We can escort your child to class while you go find parking.
 We call it Ballet Valet.

-ADI'S COVID GUIDELINES: During Phase 2, our in-studio classes will be limited to five students per class.
+ADI'S COVID GUIDELINES: ADI will continue to follow all Washington Department of Health guidelines.
 Everyone will be required to wear masks and adhere to CDC recommendations.
-During COVID, parents are asked to drop young dancers off at the back door and pick them up at the end of the class.
 Dancers should arrive in dance attire to avoid excessive time spent in restrooms and waiting rooms, and dancers should not bring anything besides what they need for class.
 Click here to see ADI’s COVID policies.